smplpz21/PARABANK-PLAYWRIGHT-TYPESCRIPT/README.md

 # 🎭 ParaBank E2E Test Automation with Playwright

+## 📌 Notes
+	• The app itself is incosistent
+ 	• There are instances that certain functionality is down and won't work (e.g. Find Transctions, Logging out after registration then when logs back it fails with error)

 ## ✨ Overview

 This project is an **End-to-End (E2E) automation framework** built using **Playwright** for the [ParaBank](https://parabank.parasoft.com/) online banking application.
 It covers both **UI** and **API** test scenarios to ensure a complete validation of key user workflows.